torinahopfauf/adaptive-scenario-assessment/assessment-scenarios.md

 C. "Freshness and reliability matter most to you.
 Would it help if I share detailed data showing our temperature-controlled supply chain and specific logistics processes we use?"

+## Scenario 4: Sherlock For Hire
+*(Content coming soon)*

+### Scenario 4: Sherlock For Hire (Question 1)

+A client worries your freelance detective style is "too energetic and flashy" to fit the structured culture at their formal company.
+They directly express concern during your call:

+**"Your energy seems great, but we're an established and formal company—we need someone methodical and orderly.
+How can we be sure your investigative approach clearly fits our structured way of working?"**

+How do you respond?

+A. "Strict culture?
+You're hiring Sherlock Holmes, not a librarian!
+Flashy is clearly better anyway!"

+B. "That's understandable.
+Could you clarify specifically the investigative rules and processes that your company considers most essential?"

+C. "Every detective approach comes standard with an AI-generated detective checklist.
+You'll love the quiet and predictable structure it provides."

+D. "Our agency offers noise-canceling trench coats and whisper-friendly magnifying glasses—perfectly suited to formal and orderly environments."

 D. "Freshness probably isn't even a huge issue; cheese is cheese, and most customers can't tell the difference anyway."